snotskie/ttrpg/md/index.md

 ### 🏇 Racing Endeavors
 <!-- _class: rules -->

-Some campaigns or sessions may involve a prolonged scene where the player characters race against one another or their opponents, whether it be on foot, on horseback, or in sleds, cars, or even spaceships!
+Some campaigns or sessions may involve a prolonged scene where the player characters race against one another or their opponents, whether it be by foot, horseback, sled, racecar, or even spaceship!

 These are performed like any other Endeavor, with the following adjustments, action options, and buttons:

 - **Setup:** All racers begin at position $0$.
 - **Goal:** Be the first to reach the finish line or the last one standing.
 - **Terrain:** At the top of the first round, the GM will provide the lay of the land for the race course environment, including any terrain elements like hills, brush, holes, asteroid fields, or so on, represented by Terrain buttons.
 As the Endeavor progresses, additional areas may become available, each with their own track and lay of the land.
-- **Endurance Checks:** At the end of each round, if you have spent Blessings, you must perform a Check to remain in the race, representing your endurance after a hard push.
-This Check is Easy, plus one difficulty rank for each Blessing spent past the first.
-On a failure, you are removed from the Endeavor.
+- **Fatigue Buttons:** When you spend a Blessing, gain a Fatigue button, representing your need to regroup after a hard push.

 <div>
   <h4>